aquasecurity/tracee/docs/docs/policies/rules.md

 # Rules

-Rules determine which events a policy should trace and make it possible to narrow down when and event should be recorded.
+Rules are part of the Tracee Policy, which defines which events to trace.
+The events that are part of a specific policy are recorded in the `rules` section of the Tracee Policy.
+It is possible to define multiple events within each policy.
+The [events](../events/index.md) section provides further information on the type of events that Tracee can track.

+Below are several examples on configuring events in the Tracee Policy.

 ## Events

-Events support three types of filters: `context`, `arguments` and `return value`.
+Every event that is specified within the `rules` section supports three types of filters: `context`, `arguments` and `return value`.

 ### Type of Events